Services

 Key areas inspected: dock bumpers, fasteners, welds, control box, signage, light box and wiring.

-Common Loading Dock Equipment Repairs
+Common Loading Dock Repairs

 • Mis-adjustments: with several moving parts, springs and other key items become misaligned.
 To return to its top functionality, adjustments and lubrication need to be made per manufacturer guidelines.

 • Seals: when light can be seen through the doors, it’s an indicator of deterioration of the seals.
-This breakdown is normal, but can accelerate if forklifts and products rub the frames of the door.
+This breakdown is normal but can accelerate if forklifts and products rub the frames of the door.

 • Broken Welds: metal flexes when a forklift drives across and over time it can become cracked or broken.
 When a break occurs, production at the loading dock should be halted immediately.